Dog Breeding Genetics – Maintaining Good GeneticsLast updated: August 5, 2022 by Marty Greer, Doctor of Veterinary Medicine

-MAINTAIN THE LINE AND THE GOOD GENESOur goal is always to maintain the line and produce fewer "bad genes" in each new generation than in the last.
-By selecting less affected offspring and replacing more affected parents, we remove the gene phenotype and genotype.
+Maintain the Line and the Good GenesOur goal is always to maintain the line and produce fewer "bad genes" in each new generation than in the last.
+By selecting less affected offspring and replacing more affected parents, we remove or reduce the undesirable phenotype and genotype.

-In the past, we eliminated a line or tried not to breed the affected line but that was wrong as we eliminated good genes.
+In the past, we eliminated a line or tried not to breed the affected line but that was short-sighted as we eliminated good genes too.
 Maintaining genetic diversity of your population is essential for progress.
 If you just outbreed without working to eliminate the genotype, you will fail.
 You will deal with it again in future generations because what you did was just disseminate detrimental recessive genes through your line.
-Each generation must have fewer liability genes than the last!
+The goal should be for each generation must have fewer liability genes than the last!

-IF YOU CANNOT SELECT FROM A DEFECT-FREE LITTERBe sure you know the genetic defect and how to diagnose.
+If You Cannot Select from a Defect-Free LitterBe sure you know the genetic defect and how to diagnose it if possible.
 Select a normal female who is free from phenotype (i.e. hernias or hips).
 Breed this female to a male who is from sibling-free breeding.
 Replace the higher risk female with quality, lower risk offspring and repeat the process.
 Each generation will have a lower frequency of liability genes yet maintain the desirable genetics of the line.
 You decrease the risk, and the phenotype will not show up in future generations.

 Environment plays a role but defects will only show up if you have the genes for it.
-Poor nutrition can alter expression of musculoskeletal disorders such as hip, Hypertrophic Osteodystrophy (HOD), Legg Perthes and knees, especially in the growth phase.
+Poor nutrition can alter expression of musculoskeletal disorders such as hip and elbow dysplasia, osteochondritis dissecans (OCD), Hypertrophic Osteodystrophy (HOD), Legg Perthes and knee problems, especially in the growth phase.
 Environment can not cause issues if the puppy is not prone to the phenotype.
 It is so important to decrease the liability genes in your line!